Zambia: Human rights

 The government is sensitive to any opposition and criticism and has been quick to prosecute critics using the legal pretext that they had incited public disorder.
 Libel laws are used to suppress free speech and the press.

 Same-sex sexual activity is illegal for both males and females in Zambia.
 A 2010 survey revealed that only 2% of Zambians find homosexuality to be morally acceptable.

 In December 2019, it was reported that United States Ambassador to Zambia Daniel Lewis Foote was "horrified" by Zambia's jailing of same-sex couple Japhet Chataba and Steven Samba.
 After an appeal failed and the couple was sentenced to 15 years in prison, Foote asked the Zambian government to review both the case and the country's anti-homosexuality laws.
-Foote faced a backlash and canceled public appearances after he was threatened on social media, and was subsequently recalled after President Lungu declared him persona non grata.
+Foote faced a backlash and cancelled public appearances after he was threatened on social media, and was subsequently recalled after Lungu declared him persona non grata.